jamminonmain859/Wk3AboutMe/README.md

 ## Usage

 This project serves as a starting point for building web applications.
-You can expand upon it by adding more HTML pages, styles, and scripts as needed.
+You can expand upon it by adding more HTML pages, styles, and scripts as needed.# Wk3AboutMe